Find Any File (FAF)

 - Several bug fixes.

 You can download the version from this website and use it just the same, without having to purchase it again.
 This is useful if you want to try out new beta versions (available only here, not in the App Store; see right side).

 Find Any File (FAF)

 Find Any File is a program for Apple's macOS that lets you search for files on your disks.

 - FAF can find files that Spotlight doesn't, e.g. on network (NAS) and other external volumes, hidden ones inside bundles and packages, and those in folders that are usually excluded from Spotlight search, such as the System and Library folders.
 It can even search in other user's folders if you use FAF's unique root search mode.

 Find Any File doesn't replace Spotlight, but it complements it greatly:

-- If you search for files by name, size, dates, kind and other directory properties, use FAF, because only then you can be sure that everything available is found.
+- If you search for files by name, size, dates, kind and other directory properties, use FAF, because only then you can be sure that everything available is found, even if Spotlight hasn't indexed it.

 - FAF can also find textual content if it's uncompressed, as in plain text files and even most binary files.
-And with the new option to include Spotlight results, it can also find text in compressed PDF, Word and Excel documents as long as they were indexed by Spotlight.
+And with the option to include Spotlight results, it can also find text in PDF, Word and Excel documents as long as they were indexed by Spotlight.

 Not convinced yet?
 Read this review of FAF at MacWorld.com